yoonsoo1/TaskTracker/README.md

 # Getting Started with Create React App

+This is a simple task tracker implementation using React!
+It helps you view all the tasks as a card that you can move around and check off.\
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\

 ## Available Scripts